Bouni/max-cube-protocol/S-Message.md

 ### Duty Cycle

-The hex representation of the duty cycle as a percentage.
-If cube will queue S commands in memory when % reach 100%.
+868MHz radio comms is limited to 1% transmission, i.e. 36 seconds in each hour.
+The cube monitors this, and returns the hex representation of the permitted duty cycle as a percentage.
+When this percentage reaches 100% it will queue S commands in memory or reject additional commands.

 ### Command Result